 Niki Adkins heads our team of experienced professionals who specialise in helping people with the lease of their flat.
-The team are based in Christchurch but deal with matters from all over the UK, such is their reputation.
+The team are based in Ringwood but deal with matters from all over the UK, such is their reputation.

 It is generally a good idea to extend your lease sooner rather than later and certainly before the unexpired term falls below 80 years, if possible.
 This is because as the term of years left on the lease reduces, the value of your flat reduces, but the value of the landlord’s freehold interest increases.
 A lease extension can therefore enhance the value of your property and assist with its future saleability.

 Mortgage lenders are becoming increasingly picky about the properties that they will lend on and short leasehold properties and ground rents are particular issues.
 A number of lenders now refuse to lend on properties with less than 80 years un-expired or where ground rents are not at a reasonable level.
 Generally, the sooner you extend your lease the cheaper it will be as the premium payable for a lease extension increases as your lease gets shorter.